threenine/website/README.md

-# Nuxt 3 Minimal Starter
+# Threenine.co.uk Website

+The entire website is implemented using Nuxt 3 utilising the Netlify CMS and deployed to Netlify

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+Check out  [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more about Nuxt 3.

 ## Setup